wifinigel/wlan-extcap-win/README.md

 If you want to get going quickly and are happy to try out the defaults*, go with the following steps:

-1. Make sure you install Wireshark 3.0.x on your Windows 10 machine, with the SSHDump option (in the Tools section) checked during install
+1. Make sure you install Wireshark 3.0.6 or later on your Windows 10 machine, with the SSHDump option (in the Tools section) checked during install
     1. Here is the check-box you need for SSHDump (Under the Tools snap-open) - *** Don't miss this step *** ![SSH Dump option Image][sshdump_image]
     2. If you are wondering if your Wireshark installation already has SSHDump installed, it probably hasn't - it's not a default component that's installed with Wireshark.
 You can do a quick check by looking to see if the sshdump.exe file is installed in your Wireshark extcap directory.
 If you don't have it, re-run the Wireshark installer.
 2. WLANPi requirements:
     1. Make sure you have WLANPi image version 1.8.3 (see required fix for v1.8.3 below).
-Once we have a prime-time v1.9.x release (due Dec 2019), the fix described below will not be required, but fr now we have to run with the 1.8.3 fix (do not try to use any of the 1.9 alpha images).
+Once we have a prime-time v1.9.x release (due Dec 2019), the fix described below will not be required, but for now we have to run with the 1.8.3 fix (do not try to use any of the 1.9 alpha images).
     2. You'll also need a Wi-Fi NIC card plugged to the WLANPi USB that supports monitor mode (e.g. CF-912)
 3. Download this file: [wlanpidump.bat][wlanpidump.bat] (right-click, Save link as...)
 4. Copy the file to the extcap directory of your Wireshark installation ('C:\Program Files\Wireshark\extcap' by default for the 64-bit version)